horkatina/horkatina.github.io/_posts/2021-6-13-Digital-Rat-Whisker-Simulation.markdown

 This is my Final Project for Master of Science in Robotics program at Northwestern University.
 This is still on-going project which will be finihsed in December 2021.
 This post includes the progress up to June 2021.
+You can check my [github repository](https://github.com/rubberdk/whisker_project) for codes

 # Introduction